Las Vegas, the Sin City, is known for its gambling and all-night partying, but there is more to Vegas than those two things!

 (7) Fly LINQ Zipline

-Anyone 40” inches tall can ride!
+Anyone 40” inches tall can enjoy thrill rides!
 Riders under 13 years old must have an accompanying rider with them on the zipline who is 13 or older.

 (8) Find Live Music and Entertainment